gheritarish/telmar/src/content/blog/logs.md

 searching for, easily.

 Finally, give as much indications as you might need later.
-In the previous example, we log the result of the computation, but we do not run any parameter.
+In the previous example, we log the result of the computation, but we do not know any parameter.
 In production, you might not have a way to access the object and its parameters.
 Log them.
 Get them in logs, so that you can create the same objects in unit tests to solve the bug in the future.